Tailwind vs CSS Modules: What We Ended Up Doing

 Responsive Design: Different Philosophies

-One area where the teams genuinely disagreed was how to handle responsive styles.
-In CSS Modules, you group media queries at the bottom of the file or nest them inside relevant selectors.
-The responsive behavior is organized separately from the base styles, which can be either a feature or a bug depending on how you look at it.
+Area of real disagreement.
+CSS Modules groups media queries at the bottom of the file or nests them inside selectors.
+Responsive behavior organized separately from base styles โ feature or bug depending on perspective.

 <div className="grid grid-cols-1 md:grid-cols-2 lg:grid-cols-4 gap-4">